 If you have excellent credit, you will likely get approved for the best credit cards on the market, including credit cards with massive sign-up bonuses, impressive rewards rates, and exclusive member bonuses.
 The Chase Sapphire Preferred Card is perfect for consumers with excellent credit who dine out regularly and travel frequently.
 This card is also known for its massive sign-up bonus – 50,000 points, worth $625 in travel rewards, if you spend $4,000 within the first three months of card ownership.
 There is a $95 annual fee for owning this card, but it is waived in the first year and can pay for itself as you collect and redeem your Chase Ultimate Rewards points.

 “The Chase Sapphire Preferred® Card with its 50,000 point offer is my favorite introductory offer on the market.
 It’s a great beginner card for someone to gain experience using credit card rewards.
 Not only is the annual fee waived for the first year but Chase Ultimate Rewards are very flexible.”

 — R.J.
 Weiss, Certified Financial Planner at The Ways To Wealth

 Runner-up: The Platinum Card from American Express

 American Express is known for its extravagant perks for premium cardholders.
-If you know that you will be doing a lot of jet-setting in 2019 then you will want to consider the Platinum Card from American Express is the standard in luxury rewards credit cards, especially in the travel category.
+If you know that you will be doing a lot of jet-setting in 2019 then you will want to consider the Platinum Card from American Express, which is the standard in luxury rewards credit cards, especially in the travel category.
 One of the most enticing perks that this card offers is its access to premium airport lounges across the country.
 While the Chase Sapphire Preferred card is a great choice for both restaurants and travel, consumers who spend lots of money and travel very frequently may want to give the Platinum Card a second look.

 “My favorite [introductory offer] is the 100,000 American Express Platinum offer — cash-wise, that’s $1,000, but obviously, when converted to airline partners, it provides significantly more value.”